kohei-us/mdds/doc/multi_type_vector.rst

 .. figure:: _static/images/mtv_block_structure.png
    :align: center

-   Ownership structure between the primary array, blocks, and element blocks.
+   Logical structure between the primary array, blocks, and element blocks.

+Each multi_type_vector instance maintains a logical storage structure of one primary array containing one or more blocks each of which consists of ``type``, ``position``, ``size`` and ``data`` members:

+* ``type`` - numeric value representing the block type.
+* ``position`` - numeridc value representing the logical position of the first element of the block.
+* ``size`` - number of elements present in the block a.k.a its logical size.
+* ``data`` - pointer to the secondary storage (element block) storing the element values.

-Each container instance consists of an array of blocks each of which stores ``type``, ``position``, ``size`` and ``data`` members.
-In this example code, the ``type`` member is referenced to determine its block type and its logical size is determine from the ``size`` member.
-For the numeric and string blocks, their ``data`` members, which should point to valid memory addresses of their respective element blocks, are dereferenced to gain access to them in order to print out their contents to stdout inside the ``print_block`` function.
+In this example code, the ``type`` member is referenced to determine its block type and its logical size is determined from the ``size`` member.
+For the numeric and string blocks, their ``data`` members, which should point to the memory addresses of their respective element blocks, are dereferenced in order to print out their element values to stdout inside the ``print_block`` function.

 Use custom event handlers